MileHacker Logo

 Kit Contents

-• Wound Care: Adhesive bandages (various sizes), antiseptic wipes, sterile gauze pads, medical tape, small scissors.
+• Wound Care: Adhesive bandages (various sizes), antiseptic wipes, sterile gauze pads, medical tape, a small pair of scissors.

 • Pain Relief: Over-the-counter pain relievers like Ibuprofen or Acetaminophen.
 Antihistamines: Antihistamines for seasonal allergies.